-Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual schedule in 2017 must file on a quarterly schedule in 2018.
-PACs that filed on a monthly schedule in 2017 must continue to file on a monthly schedule in 2018.
+Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis in 2018 file on a semi-annual basis in 2019.
+Monthly filers continue on the monthly schedule.

 Changing filing frequency

-- Visit the FEC’s Dates and deadlines page to view the reporting tables online.
+- Visit the FEC’s Dates and deadlines web page to view the reporting tables online.

 11 CFR 100.3(a)